DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Go-to-top button on fixed-top-bar
 	- [x] Centurio + PowerUps timers
 	- [x] Inventory gold info
+	- [x] Durability+Conditioning is shown on items, bottom left (default disabled)
+	- [x] Warning when durability+conditioning of your gear is under a % (default 25%)
 - **Auction**
 	- [x] More min-levels in search options (from min to max item levels you can see, with a step of 2)
+	- [x] Gold counting improvements when multi-bidding
 - **Market**
 	- [x] Remember last chosen sell duration (default disabled)
 	- [x] Default sell duration can be changed from settings